 Key OS & JVM Metrics to Monitor

 Apache Solr is a Java software and as such is greatly dependent on the performance of the whole Java Virtual Machine and its parts, such as garbage collector.
-The JVM itself doesn’t work in isolation and is dependent on the operating system, such as available physical memory, number of CPU cores and their speed and the speed of the I/O subsystem.
-Let’s look into crucial metrics that we should be aware of.
+The JVM itself doesn’t work in isolation and is dependent on the operating system, such as available physical memory, number of CPU cores and their speed, and the speed of the I/O subsystem.
+Let’s look into crucial JVM metrics that we should be aware of.

-Majority of the operations performed by Solr are in some degree dependent on the processing power of the CPU.
+The majority of the operations performed by Solr are to some degree dependent on the processing power of the CPU.
 When you index data it needs to be processed before it is written to the disk – the more complicated the analysis configuration, the more CPU cycles will be needed for each document.
 Query time analytics – facets, need to process a vast amount of documents in a subsecond time for Solr to be able to return query results in a timely manner.
 The Java virtual machine also requires CPU processing power for operations such as garbage collection.
 Correlating the CPU utilization with other metrics, i.e. request rate or request latency may reveal potential bottlenecks or point us to potential improvements.

 Memory, JVM Memory & Swap

 Free memory and swap space are very important when you care about performance.
 The swap space is used by the operating system when there is not enough physical memory available and there is a need for assigning some more memory for applications.
-In such case memory pages may be swapped, which means that those will be taken out of the physical memory and written to the dedicated swap partition on the hard drive.
+In such a case memory pages may be swapped, which means that those will be taken out of the physical memory and written to the dedicated swap partition on the hard drive.
 When the data from those swapped memory pages are needed the operating system loads it from the swap space back to the physical memory.
 You can imagine that such an operation takes time, even the fastest solid-state drives are magnitude slower compared to RAM memory.
 Being aware of the implications of swapping the memory we can now easily say that the JVM applications don’t like to be swapped – it kills performance.
-Because of that, you want to avoid you Solr JVM heap memory to be swapped.
+Because of that, you want to avoid your Solr JVM heap memory being swapped.
 You should closely monitor your memory usage and swap usage and correlate that with your Solr performance or completely disable swapping.

 Apache Solr is a very I/O based application – it writes the data when indexing and reads the data when the search is performed.
 The more data you have the higher the utilization of your I/O subsystem will be and of course the performance of the I/O subsystem will have a direct connection to your Solr performance.
 Correlating the I/O read and write metrics to request latency and CPU usage can highlight potential bottlenecks in your system allowing you to scale the whole deployment better.